audaciousanil/Sample-Hierarchical-PDS_Template/README.md

 Build your project for the companion app and deploy it via QR code.
 Build your project as an application package with the Debug build configuration.
-License

-This sample is licensed under the Apache License, Version 2.0.
-For more information, see License.